MorganTHobson/DruidHillCV/README.md

 The GUI was created using TKinter for easier use of the program by non-programmers who simply seek to load a video and run analysis for data collection.

-The live video stream that was used for testing is an HLS feed taken from a live Google Nest camera, placed near Druid Hill Park.
+The live video stream that was used for testing is an HLS feed taken from a live Google Nest Cam Outdoor, placed near Druid Hill Park.
 Testing was also done on recorded video from smartphone cameras.

 ## Features and Performance
 Coming soon.